briannaarenos/lab-auth-joins/README.md

   Returns all users and all profiles, combining both matched and unmatched rows.

 - **User-Role Combos — CROSS JOIN**
-  Returns every possible combination of users and roles (Cartesian product).
+  Returns every possible combination of users and roles.

 - **Referrals — SELF JOIN**
   Shows which users referred other users by joining the users table to itself.